 - Advances– Knowing how much money you can afford to advance to your borrowers and investors is important, as well as how much you can give them as a cash advance to make deals.
 You need to do your homework in this area before taking on this aspect of real estate investing.

-- Titles– Know the laws regarding title acquisition and transfer so that you will not make serious errors regarding transactions that could cost you legal fees or local fees in Orlando or Florida.
+- Titles– Know the laws regarding title acquisition and transfer so that you will not make serious errors regarding transactions that could cost you legal fees or local fees in Bradenton or Florida.

 - Borrower Credit– The amount of credit you can afford to extend to customers and investors should be considered carefully.
 You should always keep plenty of reserve in your account as a lender so that, if a deal goes bad or you need extra funds, they will be there without having to dip into your external bank accounts.

 - Private lender insurance– Make sure that you don’t forget to take out private lender insurance if you plan to try to make a career out of becoming a private lender in Bradenton.
 This important insurance will protect you in the event of a mistake on your part such as errors and omissions that lead to a loss on the part of your investors.
 Sometimes this gets into big money figures and the financial risk to you can be huge.
 Make sure you carry enough insurance to cover any problems that may arise over time.